Zyxavy/homelab-journey/docs/2-Installation.md

 ## What I learned:

-- LVM ensures that if I don't make the same mistake of mount bindng again.
+- LVM ensures that I don't make the same mistake of mount bindng again.
+It's a much safer option than relying on bind mounts or fixed partitions.
-- Wi-Fi works, but this should only be a temporary measure.
+- A minimal install of SSH + system utilities only, keeps resource usage low and avoids unnecessary garbage on my server.
+- Wi-Fi works for now, but it has risk during network changes.
+Switching to Ethernet is a must once my physical setup allows it.

 ---